Fantastical Creatures from the Workshop of Jacobo and María Ángeles

 Sunday Funday is a playful, family-friendly program inviting children of all ages to explore the beauty of the Garden and connect with nature through hands-on, creative experiences.
 Families can enjoy face painting, arts and crafts, family yoga, live animal presentations, lawn games, and more.

-During each program, guests will also have the opportunity to experience our special exhibition, Spirit Guides: Fantastical Creatures from the Workshop of Jacobo and María Ángeles, featuring large-scale sculptures of brightly colored, richly patterned imaginary hybrid animals.
+During each program, guests will also have the opportunity to experience our special exhibition, Spirit Guides, featuring large-scale sculptures of brightly colored, richly patterned imaginary hybrid animals.
 Select activities and activations throughout the afternoon will be offered bilingually (English/Spanish), supporting inclusive engagement for families in our community.

 Sundays, June 14, July 12 & August 9